-The equipment related to a receivable may be replaced with substitute equipment as "Servicer-Servicing described under Procedures" in the accompanying prospectus.
-The most common scenarios in which equipment would be substituted for the equipment originally related to a receivable are when the original equipment related to a receivable is stolen or damaged beyond repair and insurance proceeds are used to replace the stolen or damaged equipment or when the original equipment related to a receivable is faulty or nonfunctioning.
+The equipment related to a receivable may be replaced with substitute equipment as described under "Servicer-Servicing Procedures" in the accompanying prospectus.
+The most common scenarios in which equipment would be substituted for the equipment originally related to a receivable are when the original equipment related to a receivable is stolen or damaged beyond repair and insurance proceeds are used to replace the stolen or damaged equipment or when the original equipment related to a receivable is faulty nonfunctioning.